RishabhRaj240/RishabhRaj240/README.md

 - 👋 Hi, I’m @Rishabh Raj
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning Html and Css and web designing in wordpress
+- 🌱 I’m currently learning HTML and CSS and web designing in wordpress
 - 📫 How to reach me Instagram-rishabh_0424

 <!---